open/close all folders

-- Behind the Mask: It's not totally incongruous with his other appearances, simply something that never comes up in his antagonistic interactions with the H Division team, but his private tenderness and concern for his boyfriend in Threads Of Silk And Gold is quite sweet, as well as shedding some light on his earlier position on moral hypocrisy.
+- Beneath the Mask: It's not totally incongruous with his other appearances, simply something that never comes up in his antagonistic interactions with the H Division team, but his private tenderness and concern for his boyfriend in Threads Of Silk And Gold is quite sweet, as well as shedding some light on his earlier position on moral hypocrisy.

 - Ear Ache: The Pinkerton looking for Caitlin Swift cut off his ear when he refused to reveal her location.

 - Establishing Character Moment:

 - In the first episode, he gets into a physical scuffle with Reid and counters Reid's own attempts to shake him down by suggesting he knows more than he lets on about the man's Dark and Troubled Past and wouldn't be afraid to tell the wrong kind of people.
 Shady, manipulative smartass not afraid to employ underhanded methods when under pressure or just for kicks?
 Sounds like Best.

 - For the second season: Best adjusting his prosthetic in the mirror, saying wryly to himself "Who's to say you are not beautiful?".

 - Paper-Thin Disguise: The false ear attached to his glasses he starts wearing in series 2.